danzzzg1432/2025-major-work/README.md

 # Idle Tutor Tycoon

-This repository contains the code for *Idle Tutor Tycoon*, a Python/PyGame based idle/tycoon style game built as part of the 2025 Major Work for HSC Software Engineering.
+This repository contains the code for *Idle Tutor Tycoon*, a Python/PyGame based idle/tycoon style game built as part of my 2025 Major Work for the HSC Software Engineering course.

 ## Prerequisites